uma-oo/tubeConverter/README.md

 * Download videos from with the maximum resolution up to 720p directly by just providing the link , and the path of your choice for saving the video.
 * Download audios directly by just providing the link , and the path of your choice for saving the audio.
-* Download Playlists of audios or videos by providing the link of **link of the whole playlist** and also the path of your desire.
+* Download Playlists of audios or videos by providing  the  **link of the whole playlist** and also the path of your desire.

 # Installation:
 ````shell